 - Beginning in 2017, you can choose to take the DOCK Examination from your home or office.
 Simply sign up by June 1 to schedule a test appointment anytime during the month of September.
 A computer or tablet with a camera and sufficient internet is required.
-The test will still be available at test centers in 2017.
+Unsure if your computer meets the requirements for the remote proctored examination?
+Click here to test it out and watch the overview video, produced by the ABO's remote proctoring provider Proctor U. (The test will still be available at test centers in 2017.)

 Special Accommodations: The ABO complies with the Americans with Disabilities Act (ADA) to mitigate the effects of an ADA-qualifying disability on the testing activity.
 To accommodate individuals with disabilities, the ABO will make reasonable modifications to its examinations that do not fundamentally alter the requirements of the examination or the measurement of the skills or knowledge the ABO examinations are intended to test.
 Click here to review the ABO's ADA policy and download the accommodation request form.